ETLs

 Connector Environment

-The environment drop-down list allows you to select the environment configured for the connector from the drop-down list.
+The Environment drop-down list allows you to select the environment configured for the connector from the drop-down list.

 For example, PROD, or STG (based on the configured items in the OvalEdge configuration for the connector.environment).